mattjhayes/nmeta/docs/source/configguide.rst

 Rules are an ordered list (denoted by preceding dash).
 Each rule contains:

+  Comment
-:Comment: A *comment* to describe the purpose of the rule (optional).
+    A *comment* to describe the purpose of the rule (optional).
 A comment must start with the attribute *comment:* and any single-line string can follow

+  Match Type
-:Match Type: A *match type* is one of *any* or *all*
+    A *match type* is one of *any* or *all*

+  Conditions List
-:Conditions List: A single *conditions_list* stanza that contains one or more *conditions* stanzas
+    A single *conditions_list* stanza that contains one or more *conditions* stanzas

 Example simple traffic classification policy with a single rule: